Skip to content

 };

-The function this example has two arguments, note that while wrapping it with the makeIdempotent high-order function, we specify the dataIndexArgument as 1 to tell the decorator that the second argument is the one that contains the data we should use to make the function idempotent.
-Remember that arguments are zero-indexed, so the first argument is 0, the second is 1, and so on.
+The function this example has two arguments, note that while wrapping it with the makeIdempotent high-order function, we specify the dataIndexArgument as 1 to tell the decorator that the second argument is the one with the data we should use to make the function idempotent.
+Remember that arguments are zero-indexed, so the first argument is 0, the second is 1, etc.

 Idempotent Decorator